digideskio/laravel-bdd/README.md

 ```
 in the register() method of the AppServiceProvider.

+**Publish the required file**

 Publish the yml file and the tests/bdd folder
 ```
 php artisan vendor:publish --provider="SimoTod\LaravelBdd\Providers\BddServiceProvider"
 ```